-One area of the Estates continued evolution is to develop its own produce to be used on-site in the café and available through Symondsbury Store.
+One area of the Estate’s continued evolution is to develop its own produce to be used on-site in the café and available through Symondsbury Store.
 Cutting down food miles and encouraging sustainable farming methods is key to the project.
-To fulfill their dream, they have recruited two extremely well qualified people for this purpose.
+To fulfil their dream, they have recruited two extremely well-qualified people for this purpose.

 First to arrive was Marie Clements as their Agricultural Product Developer, managing products ranging from red onion chutney to reintroducing rare breeds back to the Estate.
 Marie has a lifelong experience of managing livestock from growing up on the family farm in the West Country and has a degree in business.
 To assist Marie, Roly Boughton joined the team in March 2019, moving from River Cottage where he was Assistant Farm Manager.

 The productive market garden is just across the country lane from the café and supplies it with fresh vegetables and fruit through the year.

 Marie jokes, “We don’t talk in food miles, but metres.”

 Head gardener, Mel Webb, operates a ‘no-dig’ method of vegetable gardening.
 This means there is minimal soil disturbance.
 Mulch (manure/compost) is added and nature takes care of incorporating it into the soil and helps to suppress weed growth.